Indoctrination Barrage | Part 5: The Marvelization of Man

 Music: I’m God (Best Part Looped) — Crystalline

-American War: A Novel About How Damage Begets Damage
+American War: A Novel About How Damage Begets Damage, Then & Now

 I was captivated by another Throughline that aired on January 19, 2023.
 This episode explores possible Extremist Futures as envisioned by Omar El Akkad in his novel American War.